-Further, we risk assess all of our suppliers in relation to the Act's requirements.
+Furthermore, we risk assess suppliers in relation to the Act's requirements.
 We ask any supplier which we do not consider low risk to complete a specific questionnaire to provide evidence to us that they have considered the Act's requirements and confirm that they are applying the Act's requirements.
 The content of the questionnaire determines whether any additional steps are necessary for compliance with the Act.